joshhartigan/semicircle/README.md

 ### Day 35
 `sdl/*` - A Graphical program, using libSDL, in C++.
 My first graphical program not in Java or Python.

+### Day 36
+`timeMeasurement.cpp` - Given x number of seconds, this program will show how many hours and minutes (and remainder seconds) are in x.